 Take your time and soak up the calm, seaside atmosphere.

 Italy is blessed with archaeological ruins and history abound, and the Island of Sicily is no exception.
+It contains one of the most famous landmarks in Italy, the Teatro Antico di Taormina.

 From this well-preserved amphitheatre, you will get some of the best views on the island, overlooking the Calabrian coast, the Ionian Coast, and Mount Etna.
 It makes for some spectacular photos with sweeping views.